Phone-GWP-group

 With a number of more cost effective (and sustainable) options available, is now the time to ditch polystyrene?

-Many businesses frequently use it for protecting items during transit, such as TVs, consumer electronics, homewares, flat pack furniture and so on.
+Many businesses frequently use it to protect items during transit, such as TVs, consumer electronics, homewares, and flat-pack furniture.

-It is also commonly used to create “loose fill” packaging, such as peanuts or packing noodles.
-It was previously popular for single-use food containers, too.
-However, many countries/cities, including New York, have banned the use of the material for food and single-use applications.
+It is also commonly used to create “loose fill” packaging, such as packing peanuts or packing noodles.
+It was previously popular for single-use food containers as well.
+However, many countries/cities, including New York, have banned the use of material for food and single-use applications.

 A lack of recycling infrastructure and investment

-Although you can recycle expanded Polystyrene, the main reason it is perceived as bad is that there are significant barriers to doing so.
+Although you can recycle expanded polystyrene, the main reason it is perceived as problematic is the significant barriers to doing so.

-For example, UK kerbside recycling programmes do not accept EPS.
-Due to the low density of the material, it is also uneconomical to collect (i.e. it takes a lot of space in transit).
-As a result, there is little investment in processing and recycling expanded Polystyrene.
+For example, UK kerbside recycling programmes do not accept UPS.
+Due to the material’s low density, it is also uneconomical to collect (e.g., it takes up a lot of space in transit).
+As a result, there is little investment in processing and recycling expanded polystyrene.

 As a result, the material typically ends up in general waste bins, which then enter landfills.